 My teammates went crazy.
 They were like, “No, coach, you gotta rewind it!
 We never seen D-Ware get run over before!”

 I know you probably want to see the play, too, just like my teammates did.
 But you know what?
 If my teammates didn’t get to see it, neither do you.

 Besides, there’s no shortage of highlights of Adrian Peterson running people over.

 As a pass rusher, I have to put an offensive tackle on this list.
 And I’ve never played against another offensive lineman like Walter Jones.

 The first time I saw Walter on film was before we played the Seahawks my rookie year.
 He was grabbing guys and throwing them to the sideline and dumping defensive tackles like they were nothing.

 I was like, Oh Lord … who is this guy?

 Usually, at the snap, an offensive tackle will kick back and cut off the pass rusher’s lane to the quarterback.
 But Walter Jones would turn and run with you.
 He could do that because he was athletic enough to do it.
 He was like 6-foot-5, 325 pounds, and he could run with just about anybody off the edge.
-I saw one report that said he ran a 4.67 in the 40-yard dash at a predraft workout.
+I saw one report that said in the 40-yard dash at a predraft workout.
 When an O-lineman runs a sub-5.00 40, people say he’s fast.

 If that’s the case, Walter Jones was lightning.